Home | Lakes Rivers Falls

 Hiking

-Hikers will enjoy trekking the Cliff and Wade Lakes Interpretive Trail that connects the Hilltop and Wade Lake campgrounds.
+Hikers will enjoy the Cliff and Wade Lakes Interpretive Trail that connects the Hilltop and Wade Lake campgrounds.
 It heads uphill from Wade Lake and is rated as low difficulty.
 This nature walk illuminates how nature creates various environments and you’ll learn about the flora and fauna of this region.
 At the lower end, you can connect to another trail called Fault Trail.

 Fishing